Learning to Evolve for Optimization via Stability-Inducing Neural Unrolling: Related Work

 \subsection{Neural Unrolling}

 Within the broader inverse problem community, Neural Unrolling (NU) has established itself as a principled methodology for bridging model-based iteration and deep learning.
 Fundamentally, NU reinterprets an iterative optimization method as a computational graph, wherein each layer corresponds to a single update step and algorithmic parameters function as trainable weights~\cite{Yin2008Bregman}.
 Although originally developed for signal and image processing, this paradigm has produced influential architectures, including LISTA for sparse coding~\cite{Gregor2010LISTA}, ADMM-Net for compressive sensing~\cite{Yang2016ADMMNet}, and primal-dual networks for medical image reconstruction~\cite{Adler2018LPD}.
 NU embeds domain-specific iterations into differentiable architectures.
 Recent advances have extended NU to complex visual perception tasks, such as image dehazing and rain removal, by incorporating optimization-inspired heuristics into network design to enhance feature interpretability~\cite{liu2021retinex, liu2021value,liu2023hierarchical}.
 Furthermore, in the realm of AutoML, differentiable approaches for Neural Architecture Search (NAS) implicitly leverage the unrolling concept to optimize structural parameters via bilevel gradients~\cite{liudarts,liu2024learning,Monga2021UnrollingSurvey}.
-Consequently, it synergizes the interpretability of model-based methods with the adaptability of deep networks, thereby achieving robust performance across diverse inverse problems.
+Consequently, it synergizes the interpretability of model-based methods with the adaptability of deep networks, thereby achieving robust performance across diverse problems.

-In contrast to its prevalence in signal processing, NU remains underutilized within evolutionary computation.
-While differentiable EAs exist, they typically rely on \emph{ad hoc} relaxations rather than systematic unrollings of fixed-point iterations.
-Thus, the field lacks a framework capable of unifying bilevel meta-learning with rigorous population dynamics guarantees.
+Despite its prevalence in signal processing, NU remains underutilized within evolutionary computation.
+Although differentiable EAs exist, they typically rely on \emph{ad hoc} relaxations rather than systematic unrollings of fixed-point iterations.
+Consequently, the field lacks a framework that unifies bilevel meta-learning with {stability-oriented} population dynamics in a principled and trainable manner.